metodi96/avax-tutorial-nft/README.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.6;
 ```
-* Next we will import our created **Collectible.sol** contract and inherit from it, since we would want to make use of some of the public state variables there:
+* Next we will import our already created **Collectible.sol** contract and inherit from it, since we would want to make use of some of the public state variables there:

 ```javascript
 import './Collectible.sol';